Oklahoma! (original Broadway cast recording): Release

 The album was originally issued as a set of six 10-inch 78-rpm phonograph records (cat. no. A-359).
 It contained 12 songs across 12 sides.

 In 1949, the album was made available on LP (cat. no. DL 8000).

 Reception

 William Ruhlmann (AllMusic) credits this album with "establishing the popularity of original cast albums".
 He explains that "although there had been a tradition of recording music from stage works in their original form with the stage performers in Great Britain, such recordings were only occasional in the U.S." Therefore, "the idea of putting together an album of several 78-rpm records containing a show's major songs as performed on-stage was relatively new."
 According to him, the album's huge commercial success "forever changed the record business" and laid the foundation for the future "domination of record sales by the cast and soundtrack albums" that lasted 20 years.

+The album was added to the National Recording Registry as being "culturally or historically significant".